 Enzymes are biological catalysts that help to speed up different processes in our body.
-The digestive process involves 3 main enzymes; however, these enzymes are very fussy and will only work if the temperature and pH are just right.
+The digestive process involves three main enzymes.
+However, these enzymes are very fussy and will only work if the temperature and pH are just right.

 So what is the best temperature?

-The effect of temperatue on the activity of an enzyme is shown in the graph below:
+The effect of temperature on the activity of an enzyme is shown in the graph below:

-As you can see from the graph, the enzymes activity gradually increases as the temperature reaches 37°C. At temperatures greater than 37°C, the enzymes become denatured, meaning that they can not longer do their job, causing the reaction to slow down.
+As you can see from the graph, the enzyme's activity gradually increases as the temperature reaches 37°C. At temperatures greater than 37°C, the enzymes become denatured, meaning that they can no longer do their job, causing the reaction to slow down.

 What about pH?

-The effect of pH on the activity of an enzyme varied depending on the enzyme in questions:
+The effect of pH on the activity of an enzyme varies depending on the enzyme in question:

-- Amylase - the enzyme used to break down starch in to sugars, works best in acidic conditions which is why the mouth and stomach are the perfect place for amylase.
+Amylase - the enzyme used to break down starch into sugars, works best in acidic conditions which is why the mouth and stomach are the perfect places for amylase.

 Protease - the enzyme used to break down protein into amino acids can work under both acidic and slightly alkaline conditions which is why it is broken down in both the stomach (acidic) and the small intestine (slightly alkaline).